programming-maestro/FastAPIVersionedSample/ReadMe.txt

     2. docker-compose up --build --scale fastapi-app-service=5
         This will start 5 FastAPI containers plus 1 NGINX container.
         If you change the number of FastAPI containers, that at runtime in above command, you need to update NGINX upstream list in the docker-compose.yml

+    3. Testing
+        hit this to get container id in response: http://localhost:8000/whoami

+    Note: Stop and remove everything from previous runs to ensure no cached images are used. docker-compose down -v
+        docker system prune -af
+            This removes all stopped containers, unused images, and old volumes.